CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * d: debug messages (`DEBUG`)

 Pressing the single letter moves to the next occurrence of this message.
 Combining the letter with the shift key moves to the previous occurrence of this message.

+#### Translation of speech message

+Sometimes, you may have to look at a log taken on a system in a foreignh language that you do not understand.
+E.g. the log was taken on a Chinese system / NVDA, whereas you only understand French.
+If you have [Instant Translate][3] add-on installed, you may use it in conjonction with [quick log navigation commands](#logReaderQuickNavigationCommands) to have speech messages translated.

+* First configure Instant Translate's languages.
+The source language should be the language of the system where the log has been taken (e.g. Chinese).
+The target language should be your language (e.g. French).
+* Open the log
+* Press T to enable automatic speech translation in the log
+* Use Quick navigation commands in the log, e.g. S, I, etc. Whenever a speech message is encountered, it will be spoken in your language (French in our previous example)

+If you want to disable speech translation, press T again.

 <a id="logReaderOpenSourceFile"></a>
 #### Open the file of the source code in your editor